navipartner/docs/content/en/docs/integrations/mobilepay/how-to/vipps_setup/index.md

    - Click **Create Webhook**.
    - (Situational) If the tenant is on-prem, the **OnPrem Additional Setup** page needs to be filled in accordingly:
      - **Config Name** - a name that is easily distinguishable should be provided here (e.g. Company-Msn, where "Msn" stands for a "merchant serial number").
      - Username/Password for the user that can access Business Central via the SOAP webservice.
 If the user doesn't exist yet, it needs to be created.
+   A message is displayed with information that a NaviPartner developer needs to perform setup externally.
 8. Navigate back to the **Vipps MobilePay Unit Configuration** page.
 9. Click the three dots in the **Static QR ID** field.
    The **Vipps MobilePay Static QRs List** is displayed.